yaronyadid/tcpdump-as-a-service/README.md

 To manage resource usage effectively, I implemented a pod quota to limit the number of tcpdump pods.
 Since tcpdump is resource-intensive, it can overload the system's networking stack and interfere with node performance, affecting other workloads.
 By configuring a **ResourceQuota** in the namespace where these pods run, I ensured that tcpdump pods do not exceed the cluster's capacity or disrupt critical workloads.
 This safeguard maintains cluster stability while enabling essential debugging and monitoring activities without compromising system performance.

+## Collaborations and Contributing

+Contributions to this project are welcome!
+Whether you have ideas for new features, improvements, or bug fixes, your input is valuable.
+Here’s how you can contribute:

+1. **Fork the Repository**: Click the "Fork" button at the top of the page to create a personal copy of this repository.
+2. **Create a Branch**: For any changes you plan to make, create a new branch.
+3. **Submit a Pull Request**: Once your changes are ready, submit a pull request with a detailed explanation of what you have done.

 ## Acknowledgments

 This project is based on [Dumpy](https://github.com/larryTheSlap/dumpy), created by LarryTheSlap and Royce Miller.
 Thank you for your amazing work!